bramscher/konmashi/docs/# Req Docs-PRD2:Konmashi.md

 * The system **shall** provide a simple calendar interface for users to view their scheduled content.
 * The system **shall** display a basic status or progress indicator for active content generation requests initiated by the user.

+## 2a.
+The Kroids: Core Agentic Personas

+Konmashi's Kroids are the heart of the platform's agentic model.
+Each Kroid represents a specialized role in a high-performing content team.
+For MVP, the following Kroids are included:

+- **Orchestrator** (AI project manager, chat interface lead)
+- **Strategist** (content strategy, planning)
+- **Copywriter** (text/copy generation)
+- **Designer** (visuals, images, branding)
+- **Analyst** (performance, analytics)
+- **Community Manager** (engagement, feedback)

+Each Kroid is accessible via the sidebar and chat, and users can switch between them to access different workflows and expertise.
+The Kroids' personalities, prompts, and functions are detailed in `# TeamPersonaStarter: Konmashi.md`.

 ## 3. Non Functional Requirements (MVP)

 **Usability:**
 * The system **shall** be perceived by its target users (Solopreneurs, SMBs, Agency Professionals) as "easy to use" and "intuitive" for core MVP workflows.
 This will be validated through user feedback and usability testing (e.g., aiming for a System Usability Scale (SUS) score above a defined target like 70).
 * The user interface **shall** embody a "cool, modern" aesthetic and provide a sense of empowerment and efficiency (the "superhuman capabilities" feeling), without overwhelming new users encountering the MVP features.
+The Kroids and team-based structure are central to this experience.
-* The initial onboarding process for core MVP features **shall** be simple, clear, and effectively guide users to achieve their first successful content generation.
+* The initial onboarding process for core MVP features **shall** be simple, clear, and effectively guide users to achieve their first successful content generation, including team creation/joining and Kroid introduction.

 **Performance:**
 * Core AI content generation tasks for the MVP (e.g., generating a text-based social post, a simple image with caption) **shall** complete within a timeframe that feels responsive and efficient to the user (specific target times to be benchmarked, e.g., typically under 30-60 seconds for simple tasks).